webspinner/lookout.github.com/_posts/2012-11-09-the-art-of-teaching-a-technical-topic.md

 do a great presentation.

 ### Final words: why you should care about doing it well?
-Teaching is hard, doing it well is even harder but if you are successful at it, the Return Of Investment is very precious t o you and your company:
+Teaching is hard, doing it well is even harder but if you are successful at it, the return on investment will be huge for your company:

 1. Attendees will be happy and will associate their happiness to your products.
 2. These guys will ultimately be your best ambassadors, they will talk about you and your company to their friends and colleagues.